thrackle-io/rules-engine/docs/userGuides/rules/ACCOUNT-MAX-VALUE-BY-RISK.md

         - ruleId: the index of the rule created in the protocol by rule type.
         - extraTags: an empty array.

-- **event AD1467_ApplicationHandlerApplied(bytes32 indexed ruleType, address indexed handlerAddress, uint32 indexed ruleId)**:
+- **event AD1467_ApplicationHandlerApplied(bytes32 indexed ruleType, ActionTypes _action, address indexed handlerAddress, uint32 indexed ruleId)**:
     - Emitted when: rule has been applied in an application handler.
     - Parameters:
         - ruleType: "BALANCE_BY_RISK".
+        - action: the protocol action the rule is being applied to.
         - handlerAddress: the address of the application handler where the rule has been applied.
         - ruleId: the index of the rule created in the protocol by rule type.

+- **event AD1467_ApplicationRuleAppliedFull(bytes32 indexed ruleType, ActionTypes[] actions, uint32[] indexed ruleIds);**:
+    - Emitted when: rule has been applied in an application manager handler.
+    - Parameters:
+        - ruleType: "BALANCE_BY_RISK".
+        - actions: the protocol actions the rule is being applied to.
+        - ruleIds: the ruleIds set for each action on this rule in the handler.

 ## Dependencies